-Where to Open a Roth IRA
+Pick Where to Open Your Roth IRA

-If you want to go the set-it-and-forget-it route, you could opt to work with a robo-advisor.
-Robo-advisors invest your money in a diversified portfolio (likely using ETFs) based on your goals and risk tolerance.
-Robo-advisors set your investments and continue to manage and rebalance your accounts over time, leaving you to participate as much as you’d like.
-The trade-off is that you have to pay a management fee for a robo-advisor’s services.
-Usually you’ll pay a fee of about 0.25% of the assets being managed.
-There are some, however, who charge a small monthly fee regardless of your assets.
+An important consideration when looking at Roth IRA providers is how hands-on you want to be with your investments.
+If you want to go the “set-it-and-forget-it route,” you could opt to open an account with a robo-advisor.
+Robo-advisors invest your money in a diversified portfolio based on your goals and risk tolerance.
+They set your investments and continue to manage and rebalance your accounts over time, leaving you to participate as much as you’d like.
+The trade-off is that you have to pay an annual fee for a robo-advisor’s services, though they are usually fairly cheap.

-Open and Fund an Account
+Open and Fund Your Roth IRA

 Once your account is open, you can begin funding it, which is just as simple.
 Providing your bank account information allows for easy transfer between accounts.
 As an ACH payment, it could take a few days for funds to transfer.
 Keep in mind that some small or local institutions do require you to transfer money in person or over the phone.

 At this point in the Roth IRA process, you’ve created an account and put some money into it.
 Now you need to decide what investment options you want in your Roth IRA.
 An easy way to get started investing is a target-date fund.
 This is a mutual fund that you pick based on your intended retirement date.
 A fund manager fills the fund with a mix of stocks, bonds and other assets, with the mix becoming more conservative as you get closer to your target date.